 So, does a record automatically disqualify you from becoming a real estate agent?
 Can you be a real estate agent with a misdemeanor?
 Is real estate a felon-friendly job?
 How do you apply for a real estate license if you have a record?

+The answer is yes in some states and no in others.
 Every state's licensing process is different for real estate agents, so you'll want to check the specifics of the rules where you live.
 Below, we'll give you the broad strokes for all states, then we'll examine how felons can earn a real estate license in Texas.

 California 135 Hour Basic Salesperson Prelicense Package

 Get required DRE-approved pre-license courses plus free real estate math practice.

 California 135 Hour Premium Salesperson Prelicense Package

 Includes mandatory pre-license training, state license exam prep, and more!